-The School was approved by the District of Columbia Public Charter School Board to operate a charter school in the District of Columbia.
-The District of Columbia Public Charter School Board (DCPCSB) is responsible for the ongoing oversight of the School's fiscal management and academic acceptability.
+The Charter School was approved by the District of Columbia Public Charter School Board to operate a charter school in the District of Columbia.
+The District of Columbia Public Charter School Board (DCPCSB) is responsible for the ongoing oversight of the Charter School's fiscal management and academic acceptability.
 The contract dated August 25, 2004, provides for a 15-year charter effective the date of first operation.
 If not renewed, the charter contract will expire on or about August 25, 2019.
-The charter contract may be renewed for successive 15-year periods if the DCPCSB deems that the William E. Doar, Jr. Public Charter School for the Performing Arts is in compliance with its charter contract and District statutory provisions.
+The charter contract may be renewed for successive 15-year periods if the DCPCSB deems that the City Arts and Prep Public Charter School is in compliance with its charter contract and District statutory provisions.
 In addition, in accordance with the Charter School Act, the DCPCSB is required to review the charter every five years.
-The DCPCSB may revoke (or not renew) a charter school contract if a school violates applicable law, materially violates the charter contract or fails to meet the student academic achievement expectations set forth in the charter.
+The DCPCSB may revoke (or not renew) a charter school contract if a school violates applicable law, materially violates the charter contract or fails to meet the student academic achievement expectations set forth in the charter contract.
+Consequently, management does not anticipate non-renewal or revocation of its charter.

-As part of the agreement with the DCPCSB, the School may be charged a public charter school fee, which is not to exceed one percent of the total revenues (less philanthropic and investment revenues) within the annual budget to cover the costs of undertaking the ongoing administrative responsibilities of the Board.
-For the years ended June 30, 2016 and 2015, the School incurred \$85,168 and \$81,404, respectively, in administrative fees.
+As part of the agreement with the DCPCSB, the Charter School may be charged a public charter school fee, which is not to exceed one percent of the total revenues (less philanthropic and investment revenues) within the annual budget to cover the costs of undertaking the ongoing administrative responsibilities of the Board.
+For the years ended June 30, 2017 and 2016, the Charter School incurred \$93,919 and \$85,168, respectively, in administrative fees.